-Being that individual instrument study is often a “long-term” relationship, taking the time to reflect is an important part of the process.
+Being that individual instrument study is often a long-term commitment, taking the time to reflect is an important part of the process.

 There are two parts I would encourage you to include in your end-of-term reflection.

 The first is an evaluation/progress report from you (the teacher) to the student.
 (Check out this post for more details.)

 The second (and the topic of this post) is a survey/questionnaire from parents and students.

-In this post, we’ll cover the type of content and specific questions you should consider asking and various ways to execute and deliver these questionnaires.
-You’ll also get access to a free download which includes both student and parent questionnaires I’ve used in the past you can use as a starting point to create your own.
+This post will cover the type of content and specific questions you should consider asking and various ways to execute and deliver these questionnaires.
+You’ll also get access to a free download which includes both student and parent questionnaires I’ve used in the past.

 When crafting the content of these questionnaires, keep in mind that this form can facilitate multiple avenues of reflection/feedback including (but not exhaustively limited to):

 - Our teaching (and business!)